Select Sector SPDR ETFs Technical AnalysisArchive

 A medium-term uptrend had started on March 23, 2020 at 17.49 and reached 41.27 on January 7, 2022.
 XLF gained -23.78 points, or -135.96%, in 93 weeks.
 The chart has formed a Rising Channel chart pattern.
 The trend support level is at 40.07 and resistance is at 45.03.
 A Rising Channel represents price movement contained between parallel lower (support) and upper (resistance) trend lines.
 Trading Channeling stocks is one of the most reliable and accurate trading techniques that provide traders with precise entry and exit points as well as stop-losses and take-profit recommendations.
 Use the following link to access a Rising Channel chart pattern help, or use a Technical Stock Screener to see the list of stocks with Rising Channel pattern in a medium-term trend.

 Weekly Technical Indicators: [See XLF weekly technical indicators chart]

-The weekly MACD line is below its signal line since February 23, 2018.
-The distance between MACD and the signal line is low, but getting bigger.
+The weekly MACD line is below its signal line since November 12, 2021.
+The distance between MACD and the signal line is low and getting smaller.
 Use the following link to access a MACD help.

 Short-term trend: [See XLF short-term trend chart]